The New Toronto 3

-The New Toronto 3 is a commercial mixtape by Canadian rapper Tory Lanez.
+The New Toronto 3 is a commercial mixtape by Canadian singer and rapper Tory Lanez.
 It was released on April 10, 2020 by Interscope Records.
 It serves as his final release with Interscope, and the third installment in the New Toronto series.
 The New Toronto 3 follows four months after Lanez's prior release Chixtape 5, released as an album in a series of mixtapes.
 The production on the mixtape was handled by multiple producers including Foreign Teck, Play Picasso, Supah Mario, Cassius Jay, Don Cannon and C-Sick among others.
 The mixtape also features guest appearances by Mansa and Lil Tjay.

 The New Toronto 3 was supported by three singles: "Broke in a Minute", "Do the Most" and "Who Needs Love".
 The mixtape received positive reviews from music critics and was a commercial success.
 It debuted at number two on the US Billboard 200 chart, earning 64,000 album-equivalent units in its first week.